Whisper: Fast Flooding for Low-Power Wireless Networks: Evaluating in flooding scenarios

 We now discuss how different values of $N_{tx}$ affect the performances of both \name and \glossy.
 We find that both protocols achieve a similar reliability.
 However, \name (lazy, 4b preamble) has a smaller radio-on time than \glossy and with every $N_{tx}$, the effect on the radio-on time increases stronger in \glossy compared to \name (lazy, 4b preamble).

-\emph{\textbf{Experiments}.} We run \name (lazy, 4b preamble) and set \mbox{$N_{tx} = \{2,3,4,5\}$}.
+\paragraph{Experiments} We run \name (lazy, 4b preamble) and set \mbox{$N_{tx} = \{2,3,4,5\}$}.
 We use transmit powers -10~dBm and 0~dBm and execute 10'000 \name/\glossy network floods for each protocol and collect data from 3 independent runs.
 We further run \enquote{standard} \glossy with a preamble length of 4~byte in the same configuration.

-\emph{\textbf{Results}.} The upper plot of Fig.~\ref{fig:eval_ntx} shows that for different values of $N_{tx}$ \name (lazy, 4b preamble) and \glossy achieve a comparable reliability.
+\paragraph{Results} The upper plot of Fig.~\ref{fig:eval_ntx} shows that for different values of $N_{tx}$ \name (lazy, 4b preamble) and \glossy achieve a comparable reliability.
 Apart from minor fluctuations, the reliability increases as $N_{tx}$ increases, as expected.
 The lower plot in Fig.~\ref{fig:eval_ntx} shows that \name outperforms \glossy in terms of radio-on time even with lazy sampling and 4 byte preamble.
-More precisely, Table~\ref{tab:eval_radio} shows that in \name (lazy, 4b preamble) increasing $N_{tx}$ by 1 causes an increase of the radio-on time of roughly 288~$\mu$s -- which corresponds to $T_{packlet}$ for a \packlet with a 4~byte preamble and 1 byte payload.
-In \glossy the radio on-time increases for each $N_{tx}$ by the duration of one received and one transmitted packet \'{a} 288~$\mu$s, the RX/TX turnaround time with 192~$\mu$s and 23~$\mu$s for the software delay.
+More precisely, Table~\ref{tab:eval_radio} shows that in \name (lazy, 4b preamble) increasing $N_{tx}$ by 1 causes an increase of the radio-on time of roughly 288~$\mu$s -- which corresponds to $T_{packlet}$ for a \packlet with a 4~byte preamble and a 1-byte payload.
+In \glossy the radio on-time increases for each $N_{tx}$ by the duration of one received and one transmitted packet \`{a} 288~$\mu$s, the RX/TX turnaround time with 192~$\mu$s and 23~$\mu$s for the software delay.
 As a consequence, the increase in radio-on time with increasing $N_{tx}$ is more prominent in \glossy than in \name.

-\subsubsection{\textbf{Impact of collisions due to different length fields}}
+\subsubsection{Impact of collisions due to different length fields}

 Lastly, we compare \name (compliant) with \name (lazy, 4b preamble, 14~\packlets).
-We find that the collisions due to different length fields in \name (compliant) have a significant, negative influence on the speed at which a flood can progress.
+We find that collisions caused by the different length fields in \name~(compliant) have a significant, negative influence on the speed at which a flood can progress.